 But consider video.
 It's dynamic.
 It conveys action.
 A broader emotional spectrum.
 Nuanced.
 And significantly richer in depth.

-Is it any wonder that video constituted over two-thirds of all global internet traffic in 2017 alone?
+Is it any wonder that video is predicted to account for over two-thirds of all global web traffic by the end of 2023?

 Video augments this shared experience by providing a more in-depth look at brands.
-It can both demonstrate how a product is used in real life application as well as provide a back story, adding value to content by portraying your product in a much warmer and much more human light.
-Video isn’t about flash, gimmicks or even influencer outreach.
-It’s about establishing a sense of empathy—one of the most vital components to any successful marketing campaign.
+It can both demonstrate how a product is used in real life situations as well as provide your back story, adding value to your content by portraying your products in a much warmer and much more human light.

 YouTube estimated in 2017 that over a billion hours—or 8.4 minutes per person—of social content video was viewed across the globe each day.

-A recent forecast from Zenith Media predicts that the average person will spend almost 100 minutes per day viewing online video by 2021.
+A recent forecast from Zenith Media predicted that the average person spent almost 100 minutes per day viewing video online in 2021.

-It's been estimated that 90 percent of consumers have claimed video marketing made a direct impact on their purchasing decisions.
+It's been estimated that 90 percent of consumers have claimed video based content made a direct impact on their purchasing decisions.

 A recent survey from independent marketing agency Wyzowl revealed 87 percent of brands indicated a significant increase in traffic to their site as a result of video marketing campaigns.